 The bill amends existing laws regarding the registration and licensing of historic or special interest vehicles in Arkansas.
 Specifically, it reduces the age requirement for a vehicle to qualify as historic or special interest from forty-five (45) years to thirty (30) years.
-This change applies to the application for registration, as well as to the eligibility of reproduction vehicles for registration.
-Additionally, the bill modifies the definition of antique license plates to align with the new thirty (30) year age requirement.
+This change applies to the application for registration, the eligibility of reproduction vehicles, and the issuance of special license plates.
+The fee for registering such vehicles remains at seven dollars ($7.00).

 Act 325: 27-15-2202(a), 27-15-2202(d), 27-15-2209(a)